AdaCore/gnatstudio/gnatdoc/docs/users_guide/gnatdoc.rst

 Installation
 ------------

-GNATdoc is shipped as part of the GPS package.
-To install it, simply launch the GPS installer.
+GNATdoc is shipped as part of the GNAT Studio package.
+To install it, simply launch the GNAT Studio installer.

-After the installation place :file:`<gps_installation_prefix>/bin/` in your PATH environment variable.
+After the installation place :file:`<gnatstudio_installation_prefix>/bin/` in your PATH environment variable.

 Launching GNATdoc